 6. Ringing In The New Year With Friends in Oregon

 This is the only photo on the list that was actually taken last year (2017).
 But to be fair, it only missed 2018 by a couple days, and I didn’t post it until a month ago, so I made the executive decision to let it slide.

 I can’t remember exactly who’s idea it was anymore, but at some point last winter someone suggested that a big group of us get together somewhere to celebrate the New Year.
 No pressure to create content.
 No competition.
 Just a bunch of photographers hanging out in one place, enjoying each others company.
 It sounded like the type of idea that someone would throw out there, knowing that it would never happen.
 But to everyone’s great surprise (well for sure mine), one confirmation after another, we all agreed to meet up at a cabin in the woods somewhere in the middle of Oregon.
 In hind sight it sounds like the perfect plot line for a classic horror film.
-But it was exactly what it promised to be – a lot of PG rated fun featuring fireplace chats, Taboo, and hot spring hangs.
+But it was exactly what it promised to be – a lot of PG rated fun featuring fireplace chats, stories, Taboo, and hot spring hangs.